 Well, you don't have the need for voter ID.

-You didn't we're not going to check the signature of the database that the state has held on record to ensure that the person that applied for the ballot and signed the ballot is actually the person that voted.
+We're not going to check the signature of the database that the state has held on record to ensure that the person that applied for the ballot and signed the ballot is actually the person that voted.

-Now, if you voted in person, however, you did need voter ID, and your signature was verified by the state database system.
+Now, if you voted in person, however, you did need voter ID and your signature was verified by the state database system.

 I mean, it doesn't get more fundamentally unfair than any of that.